vrothberg/vgrep/README.md

 **vgrep** is a Python script to search strings in a given source tree.
 It is inspired by **cgvg**, but faster by using 'git grep'.

-The script is in an early version.
 Feedback & patches are always welcome.
 Feel free to copy, change, distribute and share.

 ##Usage Example:

 ###Searching a symbol

-You can search for all occurrences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
-You can also specify multiple arguments to search for.  vgrep prints the occurrences in the format "Index File Line Content".
-The index can later be used to open a specific location in an editor. vgrep caches the results of the last call, so that you can re-open your previous results by simply calling **vgrep** without arguments.
-Add **'--word-regexp'** if you want to match the pattern 'FOO' only at word boundaries (e.g., to avoid
-    substring matches).
+- **vgrep FOO** to search *FOO* in your current directory.
+You may also specify multiple arguments that you can search for.

+- The output has the format "**Index** **File** **Line** **Content**", whereas the index can later be used to open the specific location in an editor.

+- Run vgrep without arguments to see the results of the last query.

 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/grep_example.png)

-If you're outside a Git repository or just don't like 'git grep' pass **'--no-git'** to use to 'grep' instead.
+####More options:

+- **'--word-regexp'** if you want to match the pattern *FOO* only at word boundaries (e.g., to avoid substring matches).

+- **'--no-git'** to use to *grep* instead (required outside a Git repository).

-If you are working on a terminal with few columns, or have long filenames or paths to search, use the **'--no-header'** option to compress the whitespace a bit to help fit more information on each line.
+- **'--no-header'** option to compress the whitespace a bit to help fit more information on each line.
+This option is helpful if you are working on a terminal with few columns, or have long filenames or paths to search.

+- **--file-regexp** to specify a regular expression for file names.  vgrep only greps files that match this pattern.

 ###Show indexed location
 To visit a specific location pass **'--show INDEX'**.  vgrep will then open the